Justeez/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script that prints absolute path name of the currentworking directory.

 Task 1
-Display the contents list of your directory.
+Script that displays the contents list of your directory.

 Task 2
 Script that changes the working directory to the user's home directory.